oktadev/okta-blog/_source/_posts/2020-10-09-okta-spring-security-feature-flags.md

 Click **Add Rule** in the **Set Targeting Rules** section.
 Here, we want to have the treatment return **on** if the user is in the group of beta testers.
 To accomplish this, enter **groups** in the **Add attribute** field.
 From the **Select matcher** dropdown, choose **Set > has any of** and enter **BETA_TESTER** in the field.
 Change the **serve** dropdown to **on**.

-{% img blog/okta-split-spring-security/split-targetting-rules.png alt:"split targetting rules" width:"600" %}
+{% img blog/okta-split-spring-security/split-targetting-rules.png alt:"split targetting rules" width:"600" %}{: .center-image }

 This now makes it read like an english sentence: "If the user has an attribute called groups and the groups list contains the value BETA_TESTER, then serve 'on' for the treatment"

-Click **Save Changes**
+Click **Save Changes**.

 Click **Confirm** on the summary screen.